gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 The CMake language has made it easy to get started, but as the tool is becoming more complex, I think using C++ directly would have been great.
 Making it cross platform may be harder though and I was constrained by time.

 Overall I'm happy I made this project.
 I mean, it's not perfect but it's been really useful for me, and saved me a lot of time.
 I would like to hear why that wools would ne be suitable for you or how can I improve it.

+## That's All!

+Thank you for reading.
+It may not be a "production grade" package manager, but I was satisfied with the result and I've learned a ton about CMake, buildsystems in general and making reliable tools.
+It's been fun and I hope this will inpire more tool development as it is greatly needed in the C++ community.

+Opinion?
+Feedback?
+Insults??
+Leave a comment on the reddit post on /r/cpp!